 Sweetened Condensed Milk – did you know you can make your own?
 I did and it totally rocked!
 I always knew you can make your own but I don’t use it enough to warrant experimenting with it.
 Until now!
 Some recipes call for butter but I didn’t see the need for it and just using dry powder milk, water, and sugar did the trick for the popsicles.

-Mix ½ C of red bean from the can with 1 Tbsp of condensed milk and ½ C cold water.
+Mix ½ C of red bean from the can with 1 tablespoon of condensed milk and ½ C cold water.
 Whisk and blend well and freeze.
 You can adjust the sweetness by using more or less of the condensed milk.

 Dairy-Free Red Bean Popsicle: